 Deploy an automated solution to improve sales performance

-Deploying an automated system for territory alignment can help improve performance, reduce salesforce turnover, reduced time spent in adjusting yearly changes, as well as ensure accurate account allocation.
+Deploying an automated system for territory alignment can help improve performance, reduce salesforce turnover, reduce time spent adjusting yearly changes, as well as ensure accurate account allocation, thereby efficiently achieving the objectives of the company.